ln-komandur/ESP32/ESP-NOW and Webserver/ReadMe.md

 ## Slave hosting a Webserver

 Another ESP32 microcontroller acts as the server.
-It receives data from multiple clients - only one in this example, connects  to the home wifi intranet, runs its own Webserver to publish  the data through a basic website and lets devices in the home wifi network access the data.
+It receives data from multiple clients (Masters) - only one in this example, connects  to the home wifi intranet, runs its own Webserver to publish the data through a basic website and lets devices in the home wifi network access the data.
+Since it does not request data from clients, and receives them only as they come, it is considered the Slave.

 Code is as in https://github.com/ln-komandur/ESP32/blob/master/ESP-NOW%20and%20Webserver/ESP32NOW_PeerSlave_Receiver_WebServer.ino